 Potential Follow-up: Would any of those keep you from buying, despite finding a better solution?

-Question #8: How comfortable are you with saying no to me?
+7 How comfortable are you with saying no to me?

-They’ll politely answer your questions and then, when you ask them to set a time for a future call—they say yes!
+They’ll politely answer your sales rep survey questions and then, when you ask them to set a time for a future call—they say yes!